College tuition in the United States: History

 Under the Tenth Amendment to the United States Constitution, the powers of the federal government are limited to those mentioned explicitly in the Constitution.
 As education is not mentioned, educational policy and schools are state matters in the United States.
 The federal government operates military academies, but there is no national university nor national academic standards.
 The development of national standards has been driven from outside, especially the accounting industry, as more and more money became involved.

 An important predecessor was the Morrill Act of 1862, which provided for land-grant colleges using surplus federal lands recently acquired.

-The size and cost of U.S. public higher education increased dramatically after World War II with the introduction of the GI bill and greater federal funding for higher education.
+The size and cost of U.S. public higher education increased dramatically after World War II with the introduction of the G.I.
+Bill and greater federal funding for higher education.
 Policy makers believed that university-based research had played a critical role in determining the outcome of World War II and would be essential for success in the Cold War.
 With the launch of the Sputnik satellite by the Soviet Union, many feared that the United States was falling behind on science and technology because it relied on private wealth to fund higher education, in contrast to the Soviet system, which was publicly funded and perceived by some to be more meritocratic and more closely tied to the needs of the economy and the military.
 In the United States, many families were unable to borrow sufficient funds to finance a high-quality education for their children, and to thereby increase their children's earning capacity and standard of living, until after the introduction of federal student loans.
 As public subsidies fell and costs and quality of education increased, loans played an increasingly important role in higher education finance.

 During the late 1960s, as the nation's economic growth slowed, the question of who should pay for higher education came under fresh political scrutiny.
 Decades-old no-tuition policies at some campuses fell by the wayside as politicians promoted new austerity policies.
 In California, Governor Ronald Reagan promoted cuts to higher education as a way to win favor with business interests and conservative voters.
 He justified tuition as necessary given voters' aversion to any increase in taxes.
 In New York, federal and state politicians forced austerity on New York city to satisfy bond holders.
 New York reformers claimed that The City University of New York's longstanding no-tuition policy was no longer financially feasible.
 In the context of a stagnant economy and a growing conservative movement embracing austerity, no-tuition policies fell out of favor in many areas of the country during this period.